How KC Entrepreneur Sylvia Hall Created a Well-Being Movement Built to Scale

 My current biggest obstacle within the Lifted business is balancing inventory.
 We want to grow fast, but not too fast where we run out of inventory.
 I also deal with “shiny object syndrome” so staying the course and not being distracted from the business plan is a struggle.

-Let's talk about Global Entrepreneurship Week.
-From what I remember you were planning on coming out to one session and ended up staying all week.
+Let's talk about Global Entrepreneurship Week - KC.
+You planned to go to one session but ended up staying all week.
 What happened?

 I am an extrovert who works from home for most of the day.
 Something isn’t right with that picture.
 Global Entrepreneurship Week reminded me how much I thrive off of being around other people.
 I made connections with amazing business owners and learned about the cool coworking opportunities Kansas City has to offer (perfect for an extrovert like me who likes to meet new people).

-Entrepreneurship is tough — you do all the things and have to fix all of the problems.
+Entrepreneurship is tough: You do a lot and have to fix all of the problems.
 What keeps you going?
 What motivates you?

 I also really like it when people are awe-struck by my customer service.
 I’ve spent more than 40 minutes on the phone with a potential customer who was dealing with anxiety and had a lot of questions about our probiotic.
 I answered every question and made sure the customer was happy with their purchase.
 My goal is always to help my customers feel better, and if they buy our product, too?
 Great.
 If not, I still did my job.